 Frustrated that your toddler refuses to eat dinner?
 Here are the top five reasons your toddler won’t eat dinner–and what to do about it.

 Why Your Toddler Won’t Eat Dinner

 by Natalia Stasenko, MS, RD

 “I’m not hungry!” you hear your toddler proclaiming whenever you present him with a plate of food.
 Skipping meals is one of those exasperating eating behaviors few parents can take well.
 There is something ultimately comforting in seeing your little one eat a meal.
-It is an evolutionary mechanism that evolved to ensure survival of the young many thousands of years ago.
+It is an evolutionary mechanism that evolved to ensure the survival of the young many thousands of years ago.

 Of course, living in caves is in the past, food scarcity (at least in this county) is not common in most families, and you know that the next meal will be served sometime soon.
-But you are still worried that your child will miss important calories, nutrients, or just get up hungry in the middle of the night.
+But you are still worried that your child will miss important calories and nutrients or just get up hungry in the middle of the night.

 As a mom and a dietitian, I assure you that skipping meals occasionally is pretty normal for young children and especially toddlers and preschoolers who respond naturally to variations in appetite.
 Did you know that after the age of one, children need fewer calories per ounce of weight than babies because their growth is much slower?